bbqjohan/yt-downloader/docs/progress.md

 - Include indicator that shows that fetching formats is currently underway.
 - Include indicator that fetching formats has been completed.
 - Include option to only download video or audio.
-- Progress bar should display if it's downloading video or audio.
-If both are selected for download and one is completed, the bar should be set to 50%.
+- ~~Progress bar should display if it's downloading video or audio.
+If both are selected for download and one is completed, the bar should be set to 50%.~~
-- Display video title.
+- ~~Display video title.~~
 - Look over fetching hook so that only one call to fetch video info can be running.
 - Look over download hook so that only one call to download a video can be running.
 - Parse download speed, size and progress in rust and pass it to frontend.
 - Use constants for event system names on frontend.
 - Include a download cancel button.
+- ~~When download is complete, make the bar stay at 100%.~~
+- Move download progress code to download hook.

 ## 25-07-19